 Creating a sitemap is easy whenever you use the Blue Billywig Online Video Platform.
 All the videos on your website can be added to one 'cliplist'.
 The cliplist will then have it's own unique ID that you can use for the Google Search Console.
 After a more technical explanation?
 Read the blog about creating a video sitemap.

-A fairly simple part of video SEO optimization is metadata.
+A fairly simple part of video SEO optimisation is metadata.
 Give as much textual information as you can, which can be used within the search results.

 Literally speaking, metadata is data about data, so in this case data about your videos.
 Think of information such as a title, synopsis, thumbnail and deeplink.
 It might seem simple, but it's important to note that things like this shouldn't be overlooked.